Skip to content

 He needs good qualities, bad qualities, things he’s good at, things he’s not good at, and so on and so on.
 You need a character who is life-like.

-Along with this, he needs a mutlifaceted personality.
-What I mean by this is, a boy will act differently with his brother, his friend, a girl he’s sweet on, his teacher, his coach, his mom, his dad, and so on.
+Additionally, he needs a multifaceted personality.
+What I mean is that a boy will act differently with his brother, his friend, a girl he’s sweet on, his teacher, his coach, his mom, his dad, and so on.

-Our personalities are able to adapt to the interactions we have.
+Our personalities adapt to the interactions we have.
 You don’t want an MC who acts the same with all secondary characters and in all situations.
 He needs to portray realistic feelings and reactions.

 6. He’s got to be heroic.

-While your MC needs to be human and flawed, he must also learn from his failures, which is accomplished by overcoming the obstacles thrown in his way.
+While your MC needs to be human and flawed, he must also learn from his failures, which he does by overcoming the obstacles thrown his way.

 I love the way Jennings put this: “While striving to make your main character real and human, be sure to also make him heroic or implant within him at least the potential to be heroic.”